-In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)" ("ASU 2016-02"), which provides guidance for accounting for leases.
+In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-02, "Leases (Topic 842)" ("ASU 2016-02"), which provides guidance for accounting for leases.
 Under ASU 2016-02, the Company will be required to recognize the assets and liabilities for the rights and obligations created by leased assets.
 ASU 2016-02 will take effect for public companies for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
-The Company continues to evaluate the impact of this pronouncement with the principal impact being that the present value of the remaining lease payments be presented as a liability on the Balance Sheet as well as an asset of similar value representing the "Right of Use" for those leased properties.
-As detailed in Note 13, the undiscounted contractual cash payments remaining on leased properties is \$213 million as of December 31, 2016.
+The Company is currently evaluating its leases against the requirements of this pronouncement.